MicrosoftDocs/dynamics-365-ai/ai-docs/sales/working-with-meetings-teams.md

 ### Update regarding entity

-You can update the regarding entity when it is no more relevant or there are changes to the meeting.
+You can update the regarding entity when it no longer is relevant or there are changes to the meeting.
 To update the regarding entity, follow these steps:

 1. Select and open the meeting.
 The **Meeting preparation** page opens with detailed information.